vladigleba/vladigleba.github.io/source/_posts/2014-07-18-chef-is-awesome.markdown

 If you then do an `ls` inside the cookbook we just created, you'll find the following directory structure:

     phindee/
-    ├── CHANGELOG.md
-    ├── README.md
     ├── attributes
-    │   └── default.rb
     ├── definitions
     ├── files
-    │   └── default
     ├── libraries
     ├── metadata.rb
     ├── providers
     ├── recipes
-    │   └── default.rb
     ├── resources
     └── templates
-        └── default

-Here's a brief description of the important directories and files you should know about:
+Here's a brief description of the files and directories you should know about:

-- `attributes`:
+- `attributes`: folder for defining default values for recipes
+- `files`: contains files that are copied and placed on the server
+- `metadata.rb`: stores metadata about your cookbook, like name, version, dependencies, etc.
+- `recipes`: stores the recipes that are part of the cookbook
+- `templates`: stores ERB (Embedded Ruby) files that are later converted to configuration files

+The rest of the directories are for advanced users, and I won't be explaining them here.

+And with that, we reached the end of part 1.
+Now that the groundwork is done, we're ready to start writing the recipe that will provision our Rails server, which we'll do in part 2.